“You are a total idiot! No one in their right mind thinks that way.”

 Please stay in touch with us:

-All my bosses shared a few talents.
-They were all good at planning, organizing, directing, giving orders, assigning work, and watching the numbers.
-A few were genius-like standouts in some of these areas of responsibility.
+All of those individuals shared a few talents like being good at planning, organizing, directing, giving orders, assigning work, and watching the numbers.
+A few were genius-like standouts.

 Getting the heart part of leadership right